Seamless Onboarding for MSPs: A 4-Step Guide to Efficiency

 2. Develop a Customized Onboarding Plan

-As part of the SLA, MSPs must also outline the scope of their services and define the roles and responsibilities of both parties.
-It should also include contingency plans to handle any potential issues during the onboarding process.
+Relationships of MSPs with clients are built on trust, transparency, and the assurance of delivering quality services.
+MSPs’ service-level agreement (SLA) with the client must outline the scope of their services and define the roles and responsibilities of both parties.
 The plan should be communicated clearly to the customer to ensure they understand what to expect and will help prevent any misunderstandings or conflicts.

 3. Leverage Technology